Skip to main content

 Overview

 Many large studies have found that vaccines do not cause autism.
 The idea that vaccination caused autism was appealing to some people who wanted to find a clear cause.
-However, this idea arose from a few studies that were badly conducted and have since been proven wrong.
+However, this idea arose from a few studies that were badly conducted and have since been proven wrong and fraudulent.
 Current research suggests that autism cannot be explained by a single cause, but is probably due to a combination of developmental, genetic and environmental factors.

 How do we know that vaccines do not cause autism?